Ashutosh Goel

 Summary

-Dr. Ashutosh Goel received his B.S.
-(Hons.)
-Physics and M.S.
+Dr. Ashutosh Goel earned his B.S.
+(Hons.) and M.S.
 (Hons.) in Physics from Guru Nanak Dev University, India.
-He received his Ph.D. in Materials Science and Engineering from the University of Aveiro, Portugal, in 2009.
-He joined the Department of Materials Science and Engineering, Rutgers University as a faculty member in 2014.
+He completed his Ph.D. in Materials Science and Engineering at the University of Aveiro, Portugal, in 2009.
+He joined the Department of Materials Science and Engineering at Rutgers University as a faculty member in 2014.

-Before joining Rutgers, Dr. Goel worked as a Materials Scientist at Pacific Northwest National Laboratory, Richland, WA, and as a Senior Research Scientist – Optical Fibers at Sterlite Technologies Ltd., Aurangabad, India.
+Before joining Rutgers, Dr. Goel worked as a Materials Scientist at Pacific Northwest National Laboratory in Richland, WA, and Senior Research Scientist specializing in Optical Fibers at Sterlite Technologies Ltd. in Aurangabad, India.